Prescription Drug

 • OR

-• Fill and pick up your prescription at a CVS retail pharmacy (including those in Target stores) at mail order pricing.
+• Fill and pick up your prescriptions at a CVS retail pharmacy or any Costco Pharmacy.

 You can order up to a 90-day supply each time at a lower cost than three 30-day supplies at retail.